 The Art Programme at PLMGS (Sec) is an artistic journey for explorations, art appreciation, discoveries and sharing.
 The variety of learning activities is to ensure that students acquire the ability to produce and articulate about original and creative artworks.
 Through hands-on sessions, one-to-one consultation, group sharing and museum visits, Art students develop their individual artistic and creative inclinations as well as styles and techniques to make effective and innovative artworks.

 The PL Art Trail is a collaboration with our PLMGS (Primary) to showcase integration of artworks and celebrate a strong PL Heritage within the school.
 Students are encouraged to interact with the works on the trail and generate responses through discussions based on their works exhibited.
-Students works are also sent for competitions whenever the opportunity.
+Students’ works are also sent for competitions whenever the opportunity.
 Our students have achieved good accreditation in the bi-annual SYF Arts and Craft exhibition.
-Our students have been attained an SYF (Special Mention) in 2014 to date.
+Our students have been attained an SYF (Special Mention) in 2017 to date.

 We also conduct an ACE Art programme to the Lower Secondary students who are keen to enrich their art experience.
 The program features multiple projects targeted at collaborations with local museums.
 Students are provided with opportunities to present their work to a wider audience.
 The projects are designed to stretch students beyond the general art curriculum.

 We also the GCE O-Level Art programme.
 More details of the syllabus can be found here:

 Students are further exposed to different genres of Art at the Secondary 2 Aesthetics Extension Class.
 They can opt for further enrichment in one of the three courses offered – Ceramics, Embroidery and Drama.